hd719/devops/Docker-101.md

 Sending build context to Docker daemon    231MBB
 ```

-- Issue: When we installed our create-react-app tool it automatiicaly ran `npm install` which created the `node_modules` directory inside our project directory
+- Issue: When we installed our create-react-app tool it automatically ran `npm install` which created the `node_modules` directory inside our project directory
 - In the past we did relied on docker running `npm install` and installing our dependencies
 - So we essentially we have 2 copies of dependencies
   1. First copy is inside our project directory
   2. Second copy is going to be created when we run our docker image
 - So we need to delete one (the recommended one is deleting the node_modules inside our project directory)

-## Video 11: Docker Volumes && Fix for ENOENT: no such file or directoy open pacakge.json && Bookmarking Volumes
+## Video 11: Docker Volumes && Fix for ENOENT: no such file or directory open package.json && Bookmarking Volumes

 - Volumes: Set up a placeholder inside our docker container, which will act as a reference to our local folder and it will give us access to these local folders inside our local machine (kind of like port mapping)